-This command may be used as a simple comand to toggle input channel mute status.
+This command may be used as a simple comand to toggle the input channel mute status.
 The input channel or input group is specified by using the address syntax.
-Addresses for input channels must be in the range 1 to 20 (test signal inputs 17 - 20 are included).
+Addresses for input channels must be in the range 1 to 16 (applies to all, mic/line inputs 1 - 8, conferencing inputs 9 - 12 and test signal inputs 13 - 16).
 Addresses for input groups must be in the range 101 to 105 (there are 5 groups, available in firmware versions 1.5.0 and higher).
-The response to a input group verbose command is an array of integer of size 20, containing the mute values for all input channels, not just those in the group.
+The response to a input group verbose command is an array of integer of size 16, containing the mute values for all input channels, not just those in the group.